-The editor distinguishes between text wrapped in straight quotes and with the user-selected double quote symbols.
+The editor distinguishes between text wrapped in regular straight quotes and with the user-selected double quote symbols.
 This is to help the writer recognise which parts of the text are not using the chosen quote symbols.
 Two convenience functions in the Format menu can be used to re-format a selected section of text with the correct quote symbols.

 Single and Double Prime¶

 Both single and double prime symbols are available in the Insert menu.
 These symbols are the correct symbols to use for unit symbols for feet, inches, minutes and seconds.
 The usage of these is described in more detail on the Wikipedia Prime page.
-They look very similar to single and double straight quotes, but may be renderred similarly by the font, but they have different codes.
-Using these correctly will also prevent the auto-replace and dialogue highlighting features to understand their meaning in the text.
+They look very similar to single and double straight quotes, and may be renderred similarly by the font, but they have different codes.
+Using these correctly will also prevent the auto-replace and dialogue highlighting features misunderstanding their meaning in the text.

 Modifier Letter Apostrophe¶

 The auto-replace feature will consider any right-facing single straight quote as a quote symbol, even if it is intended as an apostrophe.
 This also includes the syntax highlighter, which may assume the first following apostrophe is the closing symbol of a single quoted region of text.

 To get around this, an alternative apostrophe is available.
 It is a special Unicode character that is not categorised as punctuation, but as a modifier.
 It is usually renderred the same way as the right single quotation marks, depending on the font.
 There is a Wikipedia article for the Modifier letter apostrophe with more details.